EmmaOyetey/cards-tec/README.md

 CardsTEC offers a variety of classic card games, including War, Blackjack, and Old Maid, each implemented with a focus on OOP principles such as encapsulation, inheritance, and polymorphism.
 The project structure promotes code modularity, extensibility, and maintainability, allowing for easy addition of new games in the future.

 ## **Collaborators and Ownership**
-**War**: Developed by Emma Oyetey , the War class encapsulates the logic for playing the game of War, a simplified card game where players compete to win all the cards.
+**War**: Developed by Emma , the War class encapsulates the logic for playing the game of War, a simplified card game where players compete to win all the cards.

 **Blackjack**: Todd undertook the implementation of Blackjack, a popular casino card game, focusing on creating Blackjack-specific functionalities.